SaimShaikh/Kubernetes_for_DevOps/Kubernetes _Networking_and_Routing/k8s_Ingress/k8s-ingress-guide.md

 ## 🔍 What Is Kubernetes Ingress?

-**Ingress** is a Kubernetes API object that manages external HTTP/HTTPS access to services within a cluster.
-It acts as a smart router and load balancer at the edge of your cluster, routing incoming traffic to appropriate backend services based on configurable rules.
+* In Kubernetes, Ingress is a resource that manages external HTTP and HTTPS access to services within the cluster.
+It works with an Ingress Controller (like NGINX, Traefik, or AWS ALB) to route incoming traffic based on domain names or URL paths, allowing multiple applications to be exposed through a single entry point.  or

+🧠 Simple Explanation:

+Ingress acts as a smart gateway for your cluster.
+Instead of creating separate LoadBalancers for each service, Ingress lets you define routing rules (like /api or /frontend) so users can access different apps using the same IP or domain.

 ### Key Points:[web:84][web:91][web:86][web:93]